-‘Final Fantasy XV’ DLC Release Dates Revealed, Booster Pack Coming End Of February
+‘Final Fantasy XV’ DLC Release Dates Revealed, Booster Pack Coming Late February

 Furthering Final Fantasy’s relationship with Cup Noodles, Square Enix has also announced a new line of flavors based on the villains of each title in the franchise.
 Topping it off is a fork with a handle in the shape of a sword’s hilt.

 Although the event came with a lot of cool stuff, the fans’ reactions are not really positive.
-Comparing it to the 20th anniversary celebration, it simply lacked major details about Square Enix’s plans about the franchise for the next decade.
+Comparing it to the 20th-anniversary celebration, it simply lacked major details about Square Enix’s plans about the franchise for the next decade.

 [Featured Image by Tomohiro Ohsumi/Stringer/Getty Images]